bairblog/bairblog.github.io/_posts/2018-04-10-virtual-stuntman.md

 Next, we compare our method with previous results that used (e.g. <a href="https://arxiv.org/abs/1707.02201">generative adversarial imitation learning (GAIL)</a>) to imitate mocap clips.
-Our method is substantially simpler than GAIL, it is able to better reproduce the reference motions.
+Our method is substantially simpler than GAIL and it is able to better reproduce the reference motions.
 The resulting policy avoids many of the artifacts commonly exhibited by deep RL methods, and enables the character to produce a fluid life-like running gait.

 <p style="text-align:center;">
 <img src="http://bair.berkeley.edu/static/blog/stuntman/humanoid_run.gif" height="250" style="margin: 10px;">